perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

    REPOSITORY          TAG                IMAGE ID       CREATED        SIZE
    ```

    Now you don't have any images.
-If you want to check what containers do you have, you need to run the command `docker ps -a`, where `-a` means all containers.
+If you want to check which containers you have, you need to run the command `docker ps -a`, where `-a` means all containers.
 You'll see the following response:

    ```bash
    CONTAINER ID   IMAGE                           COMMAND       CREATED       STATUS                     PORTS    NAMES